 The claim seeks to uncover these skills, consider the work done alongside responsibilities, demands and working conditions and compare them against male dominated comparators.

 A lot of complex work goes into the joint pay equity process.
-We’re now wrapping up the investigation phase which involved a team of Ministry analysts and NZEI Te Riu Roa members interview several kaiārahi i te reo and their kaiwhakahaere (often principals) to find out more about their work.
-We have visited 17 schools and interviewed 19 employees and their kaiwhakahaere.
-This stage of the claim process has now been completed.
+We’re now wrapping up the investigation phase which involved a team of Ministry analysts and NZEI Te Riu Roa members visiting 17 schools and interviewing 19 kaiārahi i te reo and their kaiwhakahaere (often principals).

 Following these interviews, we looked at the data we gathered and identified the responsibilities, skills, demands and working conditions of kaiārahi i te reo.
 We analysed this data to come up with a draft general areas of responsibility (GAR) document that attempts to capture the range of work kaiārahi i te reo do.